MrRutledge/CVstore/README.md

 ### Relevant Projects
 **Simulation of a two servers system:** Modelled a queuing system for the university canteen using Queuing theory, Excel for analysis and made recommendations to the canteen on what can be done to decrease waiting times for customers.

-__Cab Database design:__ Designed a relational database for a cab company, to manage details around the drivers (such as number or drivers and cars) and information on the taxi runs.
+[__Cab Service Database design:__](https://github.com/MrRutledge/Cab_Service_Project.git) Designed a relational database for a cab company, to manage details around the drivers (such as number or drivers and cars) and information on the taxi runs.

 [**DFA**](https://github.com/MrRutledge/DFA)/[**NFA:**](https://github.com/MrRutledge/NFAT) Lead a team of four students to design a Definite Finite and a Non-Definite Automata (a simple machine to read symbols and decide if they form complete words or not).
 Implemented the design for the definite finite automata and programmed it using Java.